d-bl/MAE-gf/docs/spiders.md

 * [Stacked spiders](#stacked-spiders)

 ## Introduction
-On this page we show examples of matrices for grounds with all spiders.
+On this page we show examples of grounds with all spiders.
 Some of the spiders in these examples have only one twist in their legs.

 ## Torchon spiders